 Justin Miller, Chemistry and HP Committee Chair

-Renee Monson, Anthropology and Sociology
+Renee Monson, Sociology

 If you’d like to view a full listing of the course options for the Health Professions minor, or any other subject, please visit the Online Course Catalogue.

 - Six total courses/experiences, all of which must be unique to the minor.

 - A Concentration of at least three courses.
 The courses within the Concentration of choice must come from at least two different disciplines.
 View the Online Course Catalogue to see the list of courses.

 Our students choose from a variety of introductory and advanced courses, each designed to provide students with an understanding of the social sciences and humanities on health care and related topics.

 Below, you’ll find a sampling of some of our most popular classes.